Cheng-I-Lin/league-of-legends-analysis/README.md

 ### General Information
 **League of Legends**, otherwise commonly known as **LOL**, is a popular multiplayer online battle arena video game developed and published by Riot Games in 2009.

 In a regular game of LOL, 10 players are divided into two teams of 5 that compete against each other in player-versus-player combat.
 Each player would be able to select a **champion**, playable character with unique abilities and differing styles of play, controlling them to eliminate opposing champions and pushing through all defensive turrets (towers) to destroy the enemy main base **Nexus**, which is the main objective of the game.
-To help champions progress within the game in terms of strength (damage output) or other ability based upgrades, LOL also introduces the concept of
+To help champions progress within the game in terms of strength (damage output or defensive capabilities) or other ability based upgrades, LOL also introduces the concept of

-Within the game of LOL, the concept of **dragons** are
+**monsters**

+Within the game of LOL, the concept of **dragons** is a special type of monster that gives the player an unique buff depending on the type of dragon slained.
+For instance, killing the Inferno Dragon grants the champion 4% to 16% attack damage boost and provides 150 to 330 experience points depending on the level of the dragon, which progesses as the game goes on.